minhajqureshi60/test/README.md

-after configuring webhook in github and configure the settings in jenkins server configure< build trigger< github hook trigger for GITSCM polling < save make changes in source code jenkins will automatically build the code and automate the process of CI/CD
+after configuring webhook in github and configure the settings in jenkins server configure< build trigger< github hook trigger for GITSCM polling < save make changes in source code
+# now jenkins will automatically build the code and automate the process